Your shopping cart is empty.

 So, despite the difference between the two trips and the number of dolphin encounters we had day to day, both trips had one thing in common.
 On one of outlast days on the water, we were rewarded with dolphin encounters that defy description.

 Before I get into trying to describe these encounters, bear with me while I set the stage for why these encounters were so powerful and affected me the way they did.

-I’ve always loved watching dolphins.
-There’s just something about them that captivates so many people, including me.
+I've always loved watching dolphins.
+There's just something about them that captivates so many people, including me.
 Until the last few years, though, most of the times that I saw dolphins was probably the same way that the vast majority of people see dolphins, at dolphinariums (a term that encompasses aquariums, theme parks, or any tourist attraction that uses dolphins in shows or swim-with encounters).
 Most people watching these shows and visiting these attractions are so enamored with the dolphins that very, very few, if any, stop to consider where these animals come from.
-I was as guilty of this as anyone.
-Of those who do wonder, many likely believe that they were rescued or born in captivity.
+I was a guilty of this as anyone.
+Of those who do wonder, many likely believe that they were reduced or born in captivity.

 However, though perhaps occasionally true, most often this is not the case.
 The fact is that dolphins are captured from the wild for the purpose of confinement in dolphinariums.
 Methods used to capture dolphins are violent and many are injured and killed in the struggle.